If you read my review of East Bay Resort, you know that South Caicos is a small, secluded island.

 Triple J’s Grill

-They serve grilled ribs, chicken, etc. My favorites at Triple J’s is the baked potato halves topped with cheese and the dumplings.
+They serve grilled ribs, chicken, etc. My favorites at Triple J’s are the baked potato halves topped with cheese and the dumplings.

 The daughter took me over to the grill and gave me a tour of the cooking area.
 The dumplings look like elongated hush puppies but are a tad sweet and taste almost like a doughnut.
 I’m going to try and get the recipe.
 Wish me luck!